Haskell Indian Nations University

-Haskell Indian Nations University is a public tribal land-grant university in Lawrence, Kansas, United States.
+Haskell Indian Nations University (Haskell or HINU) is a public tribal land-grant university in Lawrence, Kansas, United States.
 Founded in 1884 as a residential boarding school for Native American children, the school has developed into a university operated by the U.S. Bureau of Indian Affairs that offers both associate and baccalaureate degrees.
 The college was founded to serve members of federally recognized Native American tribes in the United States.
 It is the oldest continually operating federal school for American Indians.

-Enrollment at the campus is nearly 1,000 students per semester, representing approximately 140 Tribal nations and Alaska Native communities.
-Haskell is funded directly by the Bureau of Indian Education as a U.S. Trust Responsibility to Native American Tribes.
+Approximately 140 Tribal nations and Alaska Native communities are represented at Haskell, which is funded directly by the Bureau of Indian Education as a U.S. Trust Responsibility to Native American Tribes.
 While the school does not charge tuition, students are responsible for paying yearly fees.

 Twelve campus buildings have been designated as U.S. National Historic Landmarks.
 Haskell is home to the Haskell Cultural Center and Museum, the American Indian Athletic Hall of Fame, the Indian Leader, the oldest Native American student newspaper in the country; and numerous student clubs and organizations.
 Faculty and students built the Haskell Medicine Wheel Earthwork in 1992, and the Haskell-Baker Wetlands are important for migrating birds.
 The renowned Rinehart Collection is housed in the Haskell Cultural Center.
 Numerous sculptures and murals are located throughout the campus.
 Haskell also is a member of the American Council on Education, the Council for Higher Education Accreditation, the Higher Learning Commission, and the National Association of Intercollegiate Athletics.

 The university hosts cultural and academic events that attract visitors (both Native American and non-Native) from across the country and abroad.
 Such events include the annual Haskell Indian Art Market, the Stories-n-Motion Film Festival, and the Haskell Commencement and Pow-Wow.
 These public events are held along with numerous educational conferences, workshops, and presentations.